 Overwhelming and chaotic, yet equally altogether vibrant and beautiful in its buzzing atmosphere, exploring Morocco’s “jewel of the south” is a perfect way to enjoy a cultural weekend break or perhaps a short stop as part of a wider Morocco itinerary.
-This Marrakesh itinerary showcases the highlights of the culturally rich Moroccan city with a limited amount of time.
+This Marrakech itinerary showcases the highlights of the culturally rich Moroccan city with a limited amount of time.

-Marrakech Itinerary Day One:
+Marrakech Itinerary Day One: Introduction to Moroccan Culture

 10 am Enjoy a Hearty Moroccan Breakfast